 NRS 3.100 establishes that the District Courts shall hold court at the county seat and Clark County shall provide the necessary and reasonable funding for the operation of the District Court.
 This report includes all funds provided by Clark County that are under the control or supervision of the Court.
 The County's budget serves as the foundation for the Court's financial planning and control systems.
 The legal level of the budgetary control is at the function of the governmental funds.
 For all the other funds, expenditures cannot exceed budget operating and non-operating appropriations.
-Currently, Clark County is managing all debt administration.
+Currently, the Court does not hold any debt, however all debt administration is held by Clark County.
+The Court's budget processs involves the Court Executive Officer and County Chief Financial Officer review of the Courts anticipated services for the upcoming fiscal year.
 The Board holds public hearings on the proposed budget prior to adopting the final budget and setting the tax rates for the fiscal year.
 The Board is required to adopt a financial budget by June 1 of each year.